What is a Dental Crown?

 Dentists inject local anaesthetic to numb the tooth and gum before placing the crown.
 The patient will not feel any pain while the crown is being placed.
 After the anaesthetic wears off the patient may feel mild pain or sensitivity for a few hours.

-We have all the information you need about public and private dental clinics that provide dental crowns in British Columbia.
-Compare all the dentists and contact the dental crowns clinic in British Columbia that's right for you.
+We have all the information you need about public and private dental clinics that provide dental crowns in the UK.
+Compare all the dentists and contact the dental crowns clinic in the UK that's right for you.

-Enquire for a fast quote ★ Choose from 86 Dental Crowns Clinics in British Columbia with 13 verified patient reviews.
+Dental Crowns prices from £275 - Enquire for a fast quote ★ Choose from 967 Dental Crowns Clinics in the UK with 2985 verified patient reviews.